asterdex/aster-broker-pro-sdk/README.md

 Set `config.fontFamily`, or set `config.fontUrl` for custom font.

-### Q:How to set the price display on the navigation bar?
+### Q: How to set the price display on the navigation bar?

 There are few configs related to the price display:

-- `config.headerConfig.token.pricePrecision`: the precision u want to display
+- `config.headerConfig.token.pricePrecision`: the number of decimal places to display.
-- `config.headerConfig.token.lpPairAddress`: the contract address of the pair in liquidity pool, for example: 0xa0ee789a8f581cb92dd9742ed0b5d54a0916976c is the address of APX/BUSD in pancake pool
+- `config.headerConfig.token.lpPairAddress`: the contract address of the liquidity pool pair.
+Example: 0xa0ee789a8f581cb92dd9742ed0b5d54a0916976c is the address for the APX/BUSD pair in Pancake Pool.
-- `config.headerConfig.token.lpBaseAddress`: the base asset address in the lp pair
+- `config.headerConfig.token.lpBaseAddress`: the base asset address in the LP pair.
-- `config.headerConfig.token.lpQuoteAddress`: the quote asset address in the lp pair
+- `config.headerConfig.token.lpQuoteAddress`: the quote asset address in the LP pair.

-Before is only need if you want to compute twice.
-For Cake token which has configured CAKE/USDT lp, add BUSD/USDT lp here, then you can get USDT price of CAKE
+The section above is only needed if you want to perform a two-step price calculation.
+For example, if the CAKE token already has a CAKE/USDT LP configured, you can add a BUSD/USDT LP here to derive the CAKE price in USDT.

-- `config.headerConfig.token.quote.lpPairAddress`: the contract address of the pair in liquidity pool, for example: 0xa0ee789a8f581cb92dd9742ed0b5d54a0916976c is the address of APX/BUSD in pancake pool
+- `config.headerConfig.token.quote.lpPairAddress`: the contract address of the pair in the liquidity pool.
+Example: 0xa0ee789a8f581cb92dd9742ed0b5d54a0916976c is the address of APX/BUSD in Pancake Pool.
-- `config.headerConfig.token.quote.lpBaseAddress`: the base asset address in the lp pair
+- `config.headerConfig.token.quote.lpBaseAddress`: the base asset address in the LP pair.
-- `config.headerConfig.token.quote.lpQuoteAddress`: the quote asset address in the lp pair
+- `config.headerConfig.token.quote.lpQuoteAddress`: the quote asset address in the LP pair.

 ### Q: How to change title or favicon?

-Our SDK just generates an iframe into your specified DOM, so you can change the title or favicon in your HTML as normal.
+The SDK inserts an iframe into your specified DOM.
+You can modify the title or favicon in your HTML as usual.
 See [w3school](​​https://www.w3schools.com/howto/howto_html_favicon.asp)

-### Q: How to change the logo on the header?
-How to add the url on logo?
+### Q: How to change the logo in the header and add a link to it?

-Since we have two themes, dark and light, and also care about the RWD, we have 5 configs related to the logo.
+Since we support both dark and light themes, as well as responsive design (RWD), there are 5 configuration options for the logo:

-- `config.headerCnfig.logo.darkImgUrl`: the image url for dark theme
+- `config.headerCnfig.logo.darkImgUrl`: image URL for dark theme.
-- `config.headerCnfig.logo.lightImgUrl`: the image url for light theme
+- `config.headerCnfig.logo.lightImgUrl`: image URL for light theme.

-### Q: How to change border-radius of the widgets
+### Q: How to change border-radius of the widgets?

 Use `config.variants.widget.default` to change the style of the widgets.

-### Q: Hot to migrate to latest SDK
+### Q: How to migrate to the latest SDK?

 1. Go to [releases](https://github.com/asterdex/aster-broker-pro-sdk/releases) and download the latest SDK zip.
-2. Unzip the file, and upload to your CDN.
+2. Unzip the file and upload to your CDN.
-3. Update the sdk version in your HTML file `<script src="/sdk/sdk.1.7.4.js"></script>`
+3. Update the SDK version in your HTML file `<script src="/sdk/sdk.1.7.4.js"></script>`

-### Q: What are the `br` and `gz`
+### Q: What are the `br` and `gz`?

 `br` => `brotil`
 `gz` => `gzip`

-They are the two most common compression algorithms, widely used in modern web.
-They help user can download data faster.
-Check out the article to know more: https://www.siteground.com/blog/brotli-vs-gzip-compression/
+These are two of the most common compression algorithms, widely used on the modern web.
+They help users download data faster.
+Check out this article to learn more: https://www.siteground.com/blog/brotli-vs-gzip-compression/

 ### Q: How to use `br` and `gz` static file

-Same as before, just ensure you download the `br.zip` or `gz.zip` version.
+Same as before, but make sure to download the `br.zip` or `gz.zip` version.

 1. Go to [releases](https://github.com/asterdex/aster-broker-pro-sdk/releases) and download the latest SDK zip file.
 2. Unzip the file, and upload to your CDN.
-3. Update the sdk version in your HTML file `<script src="/sdk/sdk.1.7.4.js"></script>`
+3. Update the SDK version in your HTML file `<script src="/sdk/sdk.1.7.4.js"></script>`

-### Q: How to integrate the sdk with customized url (e.g. /en/futures/BTCUSDT)
+### Q: How to integrate the SDK with a customized URL (e.g. /en/futures/BTCUSD)?

-1. Make sure `/:lng/futures/:symbol` can redirect to your html.
-Normally, this is configured by your infra team.
+1. Make sure `/:lng/futures/:symbol` can redirect to your HTML.
+This is usually handled by your infra team.
 2. Parse the url to get `lng`, `symbol`

 ```js